reedable/ollama-chat/README.md

 ### Install and run Ollama

+Ollama is an open-source framework for running large language models (LLMs) locally on your machine without relying on cloud-based APIs.
+It allows you to load and run AI models, supporting features like streaming responses via HTTP.
+Ollama is sessionless by default; each API call to ollama.chat does not maintain conversation history.

 ```
 brew install ollama
 ollama serve
 ollama pull deepseek-r1:1.5b
 ```

-By default, the Ollama server listens on port 11434.
+The Ollama server listens on port 11434.
 You can change this by setting the environment variable `OLLAMA_HOST`.

 Learn more at [Ollama FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md)

 ### Install and run MongoDB

+MongoDB is a NoSQL database that stores data in JSON-like documents.
+In this project, we use it to store and retrieve conversation history for maintaining chat context.

 ```
 brew tap mongodb/brew